qrider71/PolyDev/README.md

 ## Python

 Python is a classic interpreted language.

+## Rust

+Rust is a multi-pardadigm programming language developped by Mozilla Research.
+Rust has a strong focus on memory and concurrency safety.
+Rust is well known for its very good runtime performance which is comparable to C++.

 ## C++